Protection of Personal Information Act

 - the right to privacy includes a right to protection against the unlawful collection, retention, dissemination and use of personal information;

-- the State must respect, protect, promote and fulfil the rights in the Bill of Rights;
+- the State must respect, protect, promote and fulfill the rights in the Bill of Rights;

 - consonant with the constitutional values of democracy and openness, the need for economic and social progress, within the framework of the information society, requires the removal of unnecessary impediments to the free flow of information, including personal information;